 The first thing to do is select a Spectrum game to disassemble.
 For the purpose of this discussion, we'll use Manic Miner (the original Bug Byte version).
-Grab a copy of it, load it in an emulator, and save a Z80 snapshot called mm.z80 in the directory containing SkoolKit.
+To build a pristine snapshot of the game, run the following command in the directory where SkoolKit was unpacked: